AnthonyHaozeZhu/AnthonyHaozeZhu/README.md

 - 👋 Hi, I’m @AnthonyHaozeZhu
 - 👀 I’m interested in machinelearning
-- 🌱 I’m currently learning NLP
+- 🌱 Currently working in Database & Infomation System Lab, Collage of Computer Science, Nankai Unversity on multimodal data analysis.
 - 💞️ I’m looking to collaborate on ...
 - 📫 mail nkcs_haozezhu@foxmail.com
 - 🏫 I am studying for my bachelor's degree at the College of Computer Science, Nankai University